Nature and Wildlife Discovery Center: Education

+The amphitheater at Pueblo Mountain Park is just one area where educational events take place.

 The Nature and Wildlife Discovery Center provides a wide variety of experiential education to local K-12 students, college and university students, interest groups, and the general public.
 There are Weekend Raptor Talks at 11:30 a.m. on Saturdays and Sundays at the River Campus, a monthly fourth Saturday Birdwalk (led by members of the Arkansas Valley Audubon Society) and full-day Summer Nature Camps for children entering Kindergarten to 12th grade.
 Registration for camps begins in March and continues through May.

 Throughout the academic year, NWDC staff design and lead a environmental science program called Earth Studies, which uses the outdoor spaces at both campuses to teach concepts in the natural sciences.
 Students visit each campus several times and experience the seasons, the wildlife, the plants, and the land across the year.
 The Earth Studies program received an award, titled "Best New Program Award", from the Colorado Alliance for Environmental Education (CAEE), in 2003.

 NWDC also operates an early-childhood preschool program called Earthkeeper Nature School.
 For children ages 4–7, it offers a progressive, nature-based curriculum at both campuses.
 Students from Pueblo Community College and Colorado State University-Pueblo also visit NWDC's campuses to develop skills in outdoor education.

 Conservation

+Carhart Trail trailhead which connects to Squirrel Creek.

 Each year, the Raptor Center admits, rehabilitates, and releases hundreds of injured, orphaned, or otherwise compromised eagles, hawks, owls, falcons, vultures, and other birds of prey.

 NWDC and Southern Colorado Trail Builders constructed the Carhart Trail, a multi-use trail at the Mountain Campus that connects to Squirrel Creek campground and trail system in the San Isabel National Forest.
 The Carhart Trail is the first trail at the Mountain Campus accessible to mountain bikers as well as pedestrians and horseback riders.
 The Carhart Trail is named for Arthur Carhart, an early pioneer in the design of recreational access points for National Forest lands.

 NWDC also hosts annual river cleanups at the River Campus, coordinating volunteers in cleaning the banks of the Arkansas River through Rock Canyon.